ShayanBehzad/Chatroom/README.md

 ## Deployment

-The application will be available at http://www.shayanbehzad.ir/chatroom/.
+The application is available at http://www.shayanbehzad.ir/chatroom/.

 ## Contributing